The Reason Why Lithium Causes Acne (And The Secret Solutions)

 ONE – our first exhibit is a 40 year old woman entering her 5th month of taking lithium (study).
 She hadn’t experienced any significant acne in her lifetime previously, but she now had a severe eruption of papules, nodules, and cysts, in addition to several comedones on her face.

-The scientists observed this outbreak and immediately switched her to a new bipolar medication.
-Six months after the switch, the outbreak had improved.
+The scientists immediately switched her to a new bipolar medication, and six months later, the outbreak had significantly improved.
 9 months after abandoning the lithium, the acne had cleared entirely.

 TWO – this review of lithium’s side effects detected more reactions compared to other psychotropic medications, and particularly acne and psoriasis.
 The occurrence of acne was claimed to be as high as 45%.